 2. how much service is allowed?

 Of course, a comprehensive service package is attractive, but it is also expensive.
-You should therefore consider carefully in advance whether you would like to make use of other services in addition to pure finance leasing.
+You should therefore consider carefully in advance whether you would like to take advantage of other services in addition to pure finance leasing.
 Many lessors are aware of the expense that a vehicle causes in the fleet and therefore offer a service package that includes costs for insurance, maintenance, wear and tear repairs and tire changes.

 When leasing a new company car, the leasing factor is particularly important.